connzhang/finalproject.io/project_proposal.md

 Source:
 <https://www.mass.gov/guides/population-health-information-tool-phit-data-directory>

-## Planned analyses, visualizaitons, coding challenges
+## Planned analyses, visualizations, coding challenges

 This project will look at hospitalization and substance abuse treatment demographics over time in the state of Massachusetts.
 For example,